The ELMS 4 Hours of Monza opens two weekends of Endurance races in the Temple of Speed

 Safe driving, a course to become responsible pilots

-Having a driver's license in your pocket does not mean being a good driver .
+Taking a safe driving course to learn how to drive responsibly is a great idea.
+The important thing, however, is to be clear about what safe driving means and what are the characteristics that a course must have to be really useful.
+Here are some tips for future riders with their heads on their shoulders.
+Having a driving license in your pocket doesn't mean you're a good driver .
 Likewise, being technically capable behind the wheel does not necessarily imply that you are able to carry your car or motorcycle safely .
-It often happens, in fact, to meet people exceptionally capable of dominating their own car, perhaps even whizzing at high speed or in unfavorable conditions, however, precisely because of this excess of confidence, they implement very unsafe behavior , both for themselves and for any passengers or road users.
-Safe driving , therefore, is a very different concept from sporty driving or driving skills, and to implement it you don't have to be professional pilots .
-Not surprisingly, there are real theoretical-practical courses to learn how to drive safely , open to anyone with a driving license.
+It often happens, in fact, to meet people who are exceptionally capable of controlling their car, perhaps even speeding at high speed or in unfavorable conditions, however, precisely because of this excess of confidence, they act in a truly unsafe manner , both for themselves and for any passengers or road users.
+Safe driving , therefore, is a very different concept from sports driving or driving skills, and to do it you don't have to be a professional driver .
+It is no coincidence that there are real theoretical and practical courses to learn how to drive safely , open to anyone with a driving license.

 Do you want to become a real car driver?